Have you met the fantastic Mr Phoebus?

 But why Mr Phoebus you may ask?
 When the business was created back in 2013 Mr Phoebus was helping his father Stephen Hayford Morris (volunteer at the Elgar Birthplace) develop his public presentations about the life and music of the famous Worcestershire born composer Sir Edward Elgar.
 An important feature of these talks was Elgar’s fascination with all aspects of bicycling, which was all the rage at the turn of the 19th century.
 As a passionate cyclist, Elgar had to have the latest designs as they were developed and in August 1900 he purchased his favourite Royal Sunbeam bicycle which he affectionately nicknamed “Mr Phoebus”.
 40 mile rides a day were not uncommon and he often explained how they helped him think up new tunes.

 ‘Okay, Sir Edward’s bicycle wasn’t an “Ordinary” or “Penny Farthing” but as my father had taken so much care and attention to my ideas for my new business I thought it only fitting to name the company based on an important factor in the life of the composer that has inspired my father so much since he was a teenager.
 And of course it also connects this fantastic experience to the place where it was created as an idea: Worcestershire.’
 Says Simon Hayford Morris – Mr Phoebus himself.

-So come along on Saturday 20 July, 3 August and 31 August from 11am until 4pm to learn about these wonders of the past and give it a whirl.
+So come along on Saturday 19 October from 11am until 4pm to learn about these wonders of the past and give it a whirl.